fadden/CiderPress2/DiskArc/FS/ProDOS-notes.md

 ## Embedded Volumes ##

 Disk volumes from UCSD Pascal can be embedded in a ProDOS disk, using storage type $04.
-Unfortunately, there does not appear to be any documentation on this approach.
+This was implemented by Apple's *Pascal ProFile Manager* for use with ProFile hard drives, and is referred to as [PPM](../multi/PPM-notes.md).

 Multiple DOS 3.3 volumes can be embedded in a ProDOS disk using Glen Bredon's DOS MASTER.
 See the notes on [hybrid disks](Hybrid-notes.md) for more details.